 Oyaji Restaurant Circa 2005

 The site was never fully finished.
-Content is from the site's archived pages as well as from other outside sources.
+Its content comes from its archived pages and other outside sources.

 The restaurant, now under new management, is still open at the same location with the name, New Oyaji Restaurant.